-When the court determines as required by law2 that a written promise, unsecured Appearance Bond, or custody release is not appropriate and that monetary bail is a necessary condition of release, the court shall in substance, make the following findings and state them orally, together with sufficient supporting facts, on the record in open court:
+When the court determines as required by law2 that a written promise, unsecured Appearance Bond, or custody release is not appropriate, and that monetary bail is a necessary condition of release, the court shall in substance, make the following findings and state them orally, together with sufficient supporting facts, on the record in open court:

 - (1) No other conditions of release except monetary bail, including a written promise to appear, unsecured Appearance Bond, or custody release, will: - a.
 Reasonably assure the defendant's appearance in court; - b.
 The defendant poses a danger of injury to any person; - c.
 Release of the defendant is likely to result in destruction of evidence; - d.
-Release of the defendant is likely to result subornation of perjury; or - e.
-Release of the defendant is likely to result in the intimidation of witnesses; - (2) The amount of bail is not oppressive, is considerate of the financial ability of the defendant, and the defendant has the present ability to pay the amount necessary to secure his or her release on bail; and - (3) The defendant will comply with the other conditions of release.
+Release of the defendant is likely to result in subornation of perjury; or - e.
+Release of the defendant is likely to result in the intimidation of witnesses; - (2) The amount of bail is not oppressive, in consideration of the financial ability of the defendant. - (3) The defendant will comply with the other conditions of release.

 This policy does not require the court to reduce these findings to writing.
-Written findings are however required when the judicial official deviates from the recommendations in Appendix A
+Written findings are however required when the judicial official deviates from the recommendations in Appendix A^{}